create3000/x3d-tidy/README.md

 ### -o *file(s)* ...

 Set output file(s).
 To output it to stdout use only the extension, e.g. ".x3dv".
+Use either '-e' or '-o'.

 ### -r